xiaogit00/covalent-docs/content/en/docs/network/network-operators/network-rewards.md

 The initial staking yield and network rewards are supplied through the Staking allocation (view [here](https://www.covalenthq.com/token/)) and this will be used to supplement network rewards for up to 4 years.

 As time elapses, the staking contract will emit rewards based on a rate determined by the smart contract such that the proof-of-stake validation remains profitable.
 The reward emission rate is denominated in CQT per epoch (24 hours) which means the staking yield will change as the staked CQT changes.
-The CQT emission will be monitored and updated by the contract owner as the quantity of staked CQT grows such that a reasonable staking yield is maintained.
+The CQT emission will be monitored and updated by the contract owner (Covalent) as the quantity of staked CQT grows such that a reasonable staking yield is maintained.

 ## Becoming Self-Sustainable